andkrau/NuanceResurrection/Readme.txt

 Pixel shader issues:

-The current pixel shader only supports pixel mode 4 (32-bit, no Z-buffer).
+The current pixel shader only fully supports pixel mode 2 (16-bit, no Z-buffer) & 4 (32-bit, no Z-buffer).
-8-bit and 16-bit shaders (with and without Z-buffer) are planned.
+Others partially fall back to the CPU.

 Speed issues:

 This is a CPU intensive emulator and there is no way around that.
-It is highly recommended that antialiasing and anisotropic filtering is forced off before running the emulator.
-Running the emulator with 4x antialiasing and 8x anisotropic filtering brings my xp2800+/Geforce6800gs system to its knees.
-This should give you an idea of the performance decrease you will see when these features are left on.

 NISE support: